rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 oc expose svc customer -n $OCP_NS
 ```

-Pay attention in the labels of this microservices: app=customer and version=v1, that are very
+Pay attention to the labels of these microservices: app=customer and version=v1, which are very
 important for our purposes.

 * Deploy the partner v1 app: